AbelkAntony/Snakes/README.md

 -Bound to get the food swan boundaries
--Transform list to save the position and get the position of head and others parts of the Snake -Destroy function to delete the snake and reset the game
+-Transform list to save the position and get the position of head and others parts of the Snake -Destroy function to delete the snake and reset the game -Speed Orb to increase the speed of the snake for certain seconds -Pass Through Orb to pass over the snake itself

 # ScreenShots